huynguy-db/arcion-docs/content/docs/references/extractor-reference.md

 </dl>

-You can configure as many tables as necessary and specify them under each other using the preceeding format we discussed.
+You can configure as many tables as necessary and specify them under each other using the preceding format we discussed.
 For example, configuring two tables would look like the following:

 ```YAML
 first_table: